Technical Details

 TermIt Frontend

-The frontend is a client-side web application written in TypeScript using the React framework.
+The frontend is a client-side Web application written in TypeScript using the React framework.
 React is used for its simplicity of use and the vast ecosystem of libraries one can utilize.

 The frontend source code can be found in its GitHub repository, which also contains some basic developer documentation.

-Integration with Annotace
+Annotace

 Notable Libraries